mruwnik/leaflets/README.md

 * To run tests, call:

 `pip install -e  '.[tests]'` to initially set everything up, after which `py.test` will run all tests

+# i18n

+The basics are outlined in [the gettext documentation](https://docs.python.org/3/library/gettext.html).
+The general idea is for each language to have their own entry in `leaflets/locale` where each string in the program has its own entry.
+This has to be manually maintained, which is a hassle, but there you are.
+After updating a translations file (`messages.pot`), it has to be compiled to a machine readable form.
+This is done by executing `msgfmt messages.pot` in the folder with the translations.
+Once that is done, it should suffice to restart the application for the new translations to be used.